RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-28-get-back-to-making-things.markdown

 ###Recommendation
 If you are a maker, or if you want to become a maker, this book is worth reading.
 And once you're done reading, go make something!

+_Note: A version of this article is also posted at [http://www.chicagoruby.org/book-reviews/](http://www.chicagoruby.org/book-reviews/)._